google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 CT-using TLS servers SHOULD send SCTs from multiple logs, because:

 * One or more logs may not have become acceptable to all CT-using TLS clients.
+  Note that client discovery, trust, and distrust of logs is expected to be handled out-of-band and is out of scope of this document.

 * If a CA and a log collude, it is possible to temporarily hide misissuance from clients.
 When a TLS client requires SCTs from multiple logs to be provided, it